DanWahlin/AccountAtAGlance/readme.md

 Visual Studio 2013

-## Getting Started:
+## Getting Started

 Open the AccountAtAGlance.sln file in Visual Studio 2013 or higher.
+Press F5 to compile and run the application.

 ## Credits